cheatsnake/botyard/docs/api/admin.md

 ## Reload server config

-To apply the changes made to [`botyard.config.json`](../configuration.md#config-file) without rebooting the server, use the following request:
+To apply the changes made to [config file](../configuration.md#config-file) without rebooting the server, use the following request:

 ```nginx
 PUT /v1/admin-api/config